tagohd/mono/Characters/James Redawić/James's Excuse.md

 ---
 focus: True
 focusComment: Why does James make Luke get the Artifacts?
-This seems like a major plothole if not addressed.
+This seems like a major plothole if not addressed. question:: Why doesn't James just get the Artifacts himself?
 ---
 # Why doesn't James just get the Artifacts himself?
-%%question:: Why doesn't James just get the Artifacts himself?%%

 ![[uhhh.jpg]]

 >[!idea] What if he's paraplegic?